YAMINA-2109/Qubic-SmartGuard/README.md

-# 🗳️ Qubic contact test - Enterprise Smart Contract Solution
+# 🗳️ Qubic contract test - Enterprise Smart Contract Solution

 A production-ready decentralized voting application built on the Qubic blockchain platform with complete CLI integration and professional-grade features.
 This DApp enables secure, transparent, and immutable voting processes using advanced smart contracts with enterprise-level security and scalability.